HasanulRafi/Building-Docker-Images-using-Jenkins/README.md

-Thank to https://www.youtube.com/watch?v=mszE-OCI2V4 for the reference and instruction.
+Thank to https://www.youtube.com/watch?v=mszE-OCI2V4 for the reference and instruction and original code.